Our methodology

 What are the Boring Money Best Buy Awards?

-For seven years, the Boring Money Best Buy Awards have been recognising the best investment providers in the UK.
+For nine years, the Boring Money Best Buy Awards have been recognising the best investment providers in the UK.

-Our awards are the result of months of independent research, including 40+ live accounts, of hours of call centre testing, rigorous cost analysis from our team of in-house analysts, and over 22,000 real customer reviews - all to determine the very best providers on the market.
+Our awards are the result of months of independent research, including 40+ live accounts, hours of call centre testing, rigorous cost analysis from our team of in-house analysts, and over 27,000 real customer reviews - all to determine the very best providers on the market.

 Featured in ads on the tube, on brand homepages and even in national press, our Best Buy Awards are recognised by the industry and investors alike as a badge of honour for the providers who win our hard-won seal of approval.